 Roger Cyffyn (17th Century, arr Borrow)

-Gladman... aka Citizen Cairn'd.
+Hi, I'm Gladman... aka Citizen Cairn'd.... although, funnily enough, it states 'Robert Gladstone' upon the passport.
+Aside from (apparently) having an illustrious historical forebear in the 'Grand Old Man', I've a passion for attempting to understand the more prosaic lives of the prehistoric inhabitants of these British Isles, in particular through visiting the tangible remains they left behind.
 Yeah, every monument blows me away, but in particular those highland piles of stone with the appropriately monumental views.
-Visiting them, I think, helps engender a certain 'connection', however intangible, with this land of ours, providing an indispensable reference point for those of us struggling to make sense of this so called 'computer world' Kraftwerk warned us was a'coming in 1981....
+Visiting them, I think, helps engender a certain 'connection' - however intangible - with this land of ours, a reference point for those of us struggling to make sense of this so called 'computer world' Kraftwerk warned us was a'coming in 1981....

 Suffice to say, then, that mine is not an exercise in dryly cataloguing sites for the benefit of future generations - as much as I might try I haven't yet been able to embrace altruism to that extent - but rather an attempt to try and reconcile why I am so incredibly moved by these constructions of stone and/or earth representing a time when everything was, by all accounts, literally a matter of life and death.
-Yeah, just as an empty house appears to retain echoes of past humanity... an illusion, perhaps, but symptomatic of the consciousness that apparently sets us apart as a species by 'locking us out of the forest'... so does the stone circle, the chambered cairn, the long barrow and the mountain top funerary cairn.
-We may be only able to make an (hopefully educated) guess as to what forms the human interaction may have taken - but clearly it mattered.
+Yeah, just as an empty house appears to retain echoes of past humanity... an illusion, perhaps, but symptomatic of the consciousness that apparently sets us apart as a species... so does the stone circle, the chambered cairn, the long barrow and the mountain top funerary cairn.
+We may only be able to hypothesise as to the nature of human interaction undertaken.
+But clearly it mattered.
 A lot.

 I make no claims for my contributions except to state that I've done my best to relate what I've seen.
 Enjoying the moment always takes precedent.
-The majority of my earlier images are (variable quality) scans of archive prints taken back in the days when photography was, well, 'photography', the others idiosyncratic digital attempts to capture the impossible.... 'mood', a sense of vibe ... without that false post production manipulation.
+After all, this is not a rehearsal.
+The majority of my earlier images are (variable quality) scans of archive prints taken back in the days when photography was, well, 'photography', the others idiosyncratic digital attempts to capture the impossible.... 'mood', a sense of vibe ... without that false post production manipulation that has, in my opionion, so blighted the medium.
 I'd like to think some of them convey something of what I've felt.
 Likewise my opinions are those of an enthusiastic amateur lacking further state education.
 If you like what you see, why thank you!
 But please go see for yourself, make up your own mind, relate what you think, share what you experienced... do your own thing, so helping to keep the facists, communists, authoritarians and the dark shadow of organised religion from the door.
 As the great Ian Dury once said, 'Be inspired, be inspiring, be magnificent!' ... and thus the circle turns in on itself to go round again, as upon the great kerb stones at Bru na Boinne....

 However... let's not get carried away.
 Steady now.
 In a society where computer generated fantasy is all too prevalent, where many people seem - to me - unable to even walk down the street without plugging into the 'matrix' machine, please be aware that reaching some of the more remote upland sites in the British Isles can be potentially dangerous, even life threatening, for the unprepared... or arrogant.
 Treat the landscape and weather with the respect they deserve (take map, compass, waterproofs etc) and you hopefully won't go far wrong.
 If in doubt, pop a question in the Forum.
 That's why Mr Cope puts up the readies to run TMA....
 Thank you Julian.